 Find out more about becoming a member of the ACI here

-The key benchmarks of this is how many people express confidence in the efficacy of our products and how many would be more likely to if there was better regulation.
+The key benchmarks for this are how many people express confidence in the efficacy of our products, and how many would be more likely to do so if there was better regulation.

-In that context the findings from our YouGov survey * are truly illuminating and a vindication of why we set up the ACI, launched the ACI charter and commit our members to working towards full novel foods authorisation and standardisation of analytical testing methodologies.
+In that context, the findings from our YouGov survey* are truly illuminating: they are a vindication of why we set up the ACI, launched the ACI charter and committed our members to working towards full novel foods authorisation and standardisation of analytical testing methodologies.

 * Methodology: This survey has been conducted using an online interview administered to members of the YouGov Plc UK panel of 800,000+ individuals who have agreed to take part in surveys.
 Read More